The record books confirm Mark Skaife as one of the most successful drivers in Australian Touring Cars/ V8 Supercars history.

 In 2014, Mark was recognised for his contribution and achievements in Supercars by being inducted into the Hall of Fame alongside the sport’s great champions.
 Mark was the designer of the Supercars street circuits in Townsville, Sydney and the revised layout on the Gold Coast and New Zealand.
 He is also responsible for the successful Newcastle street race circuit.

 Since retiring from driving, Mark has worked as a commentator and presenter for the Supercar series for both the Seven Network and Fox Sports.
 He remains an integral voice within the sport and a polished media performer and keynote speaker.

-Awarded the Medal of the Order of Australia for his services to motor racing and the community, Mark will publish his fourth book in late 2020.
+Awarded the Medal of the Order of Australia for his services to motor racing and the community, Mark’s autobiography was released in 2020.